 Needless to say, that prior to my meeting my future fiancee, my love life had not been that memorable.
 That would all change, this girl was a 6-foot tall flaming redhead.
 So, you can imagine that she had a fiery disposition and temperament.
 Our fights were frequent and our make-up sex amazing.
 She had a bit of an issue…with sex, unless it was risky, she did not enjoy it.
 So, basically we christened every park in a fifty mile radius including amusement parks, beaches, friends’ parties, drive-in theaters and regular theaters, pretty much any place that had just a bit of privacy.
 Needless to say, I was in hog heaven and I truly enjoyed this roller coaster ride.
 However, when a flame burns too brightly, it burns out quickly.
 So after a year of this life, I had enough and I broke off the engagement.
 This was probably the smartest thing I did in my life.
 Because I had found out a year later that apparently, I had not been enough for her.
 She had been cheating on me with one of our neighbors.
 I will discuss this neighbor in a later chapter.
 He definitely was an interesting individual and it also shows how little quality of character my fiancee really had.

 I had always thought I was a good judge of character but I guess that did not carry over into my personal relationships.
 After I had been engaged for a while, I found out that I needed more money than I was bringing in with my one job.
 So, I picked up a full time job at large gas station chain that also served sandwiches and such.
 This is where I met my next girlfriend.
 I had never taken notice of her but apparently she had noticed me.
 As soon as I broke it off with my fiancee, I found myself in another relationship.
 This woman introduced me to the wonders of Kegel exercises.
 I am trying to keep this book clean, so I will leave it at that.
 All I will say about, it is “Oh.
 My.
 God”.
 She was recently divorced and her husband had been an abusive paraplegic for the last 8 years of their marriage.
 She fell hard for me and I felt really bad about breaking it off, but she had picked up a bad coping mechanism during her marriage.
-She was an alcoholic.
+She had become an alcoholic.
 She was a wonderful person but I was simply too young and immature to deal with this.
 She was also eleven years older than me, so, this might have also been part of my decision making process.
 So, I moved on.
 Soon afterwards I got a promotion at my primary job and was transferred to another grocery store.
 This is where I met my first wife.

 We hit it off immediately and the one criteria that I had for my women besides being warm was that she did not snore.
 My fiancee had snored like a damn tractor trailer.
 The only problem that I could see with her was that she smoked.
 She promised me that she would quit smoking.
-I agreed to give her two years to quit smoking.
+So I agreed to give her two years to quit smoking.
 After a whirlwind courtship of one month we got married in the oldest city in the country, St Augustine, Florida.

 In my life, I have done things that I am not proud of and since other people were also involved, I chose not to include these events in this narrative.
 A man “gots to have his secrets”.